jaws-ug/jaws-ug-wordpress-site/wp-content/plugins/nginx-mobile-theme/readme.txt

 === Nginx Mobile Theme ===
-Contributors: miyauchi,megumithemes
+Contributors: miyauchi,megumitheme,amimotoamis
 Tags: nginx, mobile, theme, smartphone, tablet, iphone, ipad, android Requires at least: 3.7.1
-Tested up to: 4.3
+Tested up to: 4.9.8
-Stable tag: 1.8.1
+Stable tag: 1.8.2

 This plugin allows you to switch theme according to the User Agent on the Nginx reverse proxy.